The Bankrate promise

 Still, being on a tight budget doesn’t mean there aren’t ways to set aside money to build a savings account.
 Here are 13 tips to help you build a healthy nest egg.

 1. Focus on small changes in various budget categories

 Being on a tight budget means every spending decision adds up, but you can start saving money by making small changes.
 For example, the money saved by making lunch instead of buying carryout or eating out can easily add up.
-The same is true with brewing your own coffee rather than stopping for a cup at Starbucks.
+The same is true with brewing your own coffee rather than stopping for a cup at a coffee shop.

 - Turning lights off when you’re not using them.